dahak-metagenomics/dahak/docs/readfilt_snakemake.md

 filename.

-Here is the structure of the configuration dictionary for the read filtering workflow:
+Here is the structure of the configuration dictionary for read filtering workflows (pre-trimming and post-trimming quality assessment):

 ```
 {